ClinVar Miner

 LDLR-LOVD, British Heart Foundation RCV000238259 SCV000295081 likely benign Hypercholesterolemia, familial, 1 2016-03-25 criteria provided, single submitter literature only

-Women's Health and Genetics/Laboratory Corporation of America, LabCorp RCV002298555 SCV002598648 uncertain significance not specified 2023-07-17 criteria provided, single submitter clinical testing Variant summary: LDLR c.940+16G>A alters a non-conserved nucleotide located close to a canonical splice site and therefore could affect mRNA splicing, leading to a significantly altered protein sequence.
-Computational tools predict no significant impact on normal splicing.
+Women's Health and Genetics/Laboratory Corporation of America, LabCorp RCV002298555 SCV002598648 likely benign not specified 2024-09-04 criteria provided, single submitter clinical testing Variant summary: LDLR c.940+16G>A alters a nucleotide located at a position not widely known to affect splicing.
+Consensus agreement among computation tools predict no significant impact on normal splicing.
 However, these predictions have yet to be confirmed by functional studies.
-The variant allele was found at a frequency of 0.00014 in 250436 control chromosomes (gnomAD v2.1, Exomes dataset).
-This frequency is not significantly higher than expected for a pathogenic variant in LDLR causing Familial Hypercholesterolemia (0.00014 vs 0.0013), allowing no conclusion about variant significance. c.940+16G>A has been reported in the literature in individuals affected with Familial Hypercholesterolemia (e.g., Chmara_2010, Noto_2022).
+The variant allele was found at a frequency of 0.00014 in 250436 control chromosomes (gnomAD).
+This frequency is not significantly higher than estimated for a pathogenic variant in LDLR causing Familial Hypercholesterolemia (0.00014 vs 0.0013), allowing no conclusion about variant significance. c.940+16G>A has been reported in the literature in individuals affected with Familial Hypercholesterolemia (e.g., Chmara_2010, Noto_2022).
 These reports do not provide unequivocal conclusions about association of the variant with Familial Hypercholesterolemia.
 To our knowledge, no experimental evidence demonstrating an impact on protein function has been reported.
 The following publications have been ascertained in the context of this evaluation (PMID: 20145306, 35339733).
-Three ClinVar submitters (evaluation after 2014) have cited the variant as likely benign.
-Based on the evidence outlined above, the variant was classified as uncertain significance.
+ClinVar contains an entry for this variant (Variation ID: 251545).
+Based on the evidence outlined above, the variant was classified as likely benign.

 The information on this website is not intended for direct diagnostic use or medical decision-making without review by a genetics professional.
 Individuals should not change their health behavior solely on the basis of information contained on this website.
 Neither the University of Utah nor the National Institutes of Health independently verfies the submitted information.
 If you have questions about the information contained on this website, please see a health care professional.